Pick the best camera settings for a cloudy day

 - Aperture — Open your aperture up as much as possible to let your camera take in more light — although you’ll sacrifice some depth of field.

-Make the weather work in your favor.
+Make the clouds work in your favor.

 These camera settings let you make the most out of a cloudy day outside.
 But you can also use the weather to your advantage.
 For example, if the cloud cover isn’t too thick and dark, it will naturally diffuse and soften the sunlight.